Taseko Mines (TGB)

 AI Analysis | Feedback

-Mr. Hamming joined Taseko in 2018 and was appointed Chief Financial Officer in 2019, bringing over 20 years of finance experience to his role.
-He is responsible for Taseko's corporate finance, corporate development, treasury, tax, and accounting oversight.
-Mr. Hamming has played a key role in Taseko's financing activities, including the US$400 million Senior Secured Notes and Florence financing initiatives.
-His previous experience includes serving as Chief Financial Officer at Northcliff Resources Ltd. from 2010 to 2019 and Vice President of Corporate Finance and Business Development at Hunter Dickinson Inc. from 2010 to 2019.
-Hunter Dickinson Inc. is described as a private group of mine finders and developers.
-He also held positions as a Corporate Finance and Business Development Consultant at Seaspan Corporation and a Corporate Finance Consultant at Northern Dynasty Minerals Ltd. Earlier in his career, he was an Associate Director at Royal Bank of Scotland Business and a Senior Manager at KPMG.
-He is a Chartered Financial Analyst and a Chartered Professional Accountant.
+Mr. Hamming joined Taseko in 2018 and was appointed Chief Financial Officer in June 2019.
+With a finance career spanning over 20 years, he oversees Taseko's corporate finance, corporate development, treasury, tax, and accounting functions.
+Before his role as CFO, he served as Director of Corporate Finance at Taseko from July 2018 to June 2019.
+His prior experience includes serving as CFO at Northcliff Resources Ltd. and as Vice President of Corporate Finance and Business Development at Hunter Dickinson Inc. He also worked as a Corporate Finance and Business Development Consultant for Seaspan Corporation and Northern Dynasty Minerals Ltd. Mr. Hamming's early career included roles as an Associate Director at Royal Bank of Scotland Business and Senior Manager at KPMG.
+He holds a Bachelor's Degree in Business from Simon Fraser University, is a CPA, CA, and completed the CFA Charter program.

 AI Analysis | Feedback